joerg-pfruender/joerg-pfruender.github.io/about.md

 Unless otherwise stated, code on this page is licenced by [Apache License Version 2.0&#8599;](https://github.com/joerg-pfruender/LICENSE).

+The information and code on this page is SHARED WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND.

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons Lizenzvertrag" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />By except where otherwise noted, other text content on this site is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International license&#8599;</a>